tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 | 1000000 | 20                |

 > **Fact** The base-2 logarithm $\log_2 n$ of a positive integer $n$ is the least number of bits needed to represent $n$ in binary.

+## Experiment: Binary Search vs Linear Search
+Lets create an experiment to test that binary search really is more efficient than linear search.
+It will work like this:
+- Read a list of about 80,000 words from the file [[opsd.txt]] into a `vector<string>`.
+- Time how long overall it takes to go through each word in the list and then find it using **linear search**.
+- Time how long overall it takes to go through each word in the list and then find it using **binary search**.

+If binary search is indeed faster than linear search, we expect that the binary search time will be smaller than the linear search time.

+Here are the results from a run on one computer:

+- Binary search: 0.0176s
+- Linear search: 33.2s

+In this one example, binary search runs more than 1800 times faster than linear search.

+> It's always a good to check theory against practice.
+In theory we might make assumptions that are incorrect, or too simple, and end up with results that don't match reality.

 ## Practice Questions
 1. Given an example of a vector with 5 elements that is in [[sorted order]], and after you reverse it is still in [[sorted order]].
 2. State the basic [[pre-condition]] and [[post-condition]] for sorting.